mathiasertl/django-ca/docs/source/docker.rst

 ..
 The docker-compose page has a very similar chapter, please keep in sync

 To run **django-ca**, you need Docker.
 You will also need at least a `supported database
-<https://docs.djangoproject.com/en/4.0/ref/databases/>`_ and a webserver (like NGINX or Apache) to serve
+<https://docs.djangoproject.com/en/4.0/ref/databases/>`_ and a web server (like NGINX or Apache) to serve
 static files.

-In our guide, we are going to run PostgreSQL as a database, Redis as a cache and NGINX as a front-facing webserver each in a separate Docker container.
+In our guide, we are going to run PostgreSQL as a database, Redis as a cache and NGINX as a front-facing web server each in a separate Docker container.
 Please refer to your operating system installation instructions for how to install the software on your own.

 ..
 NOTE::